 The key instrument used in the job search process is still the resume.
-After creating your resume as a Word document, be sure and upload on CareerLink and one of our Career Development Center professionals will critique it for you.
+After creating your resume as a Word document, upload it to CareerLink and one of our Career Development Center professionals will review it for you.

 Do's and Don'ts

-- Check and double check to ensure there are no typographical errors.
+- Check and double check to ensure there are no typographical or grammatical errors.

 - List your jobs in reverse chronological order – current job first.